AustinT/book-summaries/fiction/novels.md

 A good sci-fi novel, which took me by surprise since there wasn't a huge focus on technology.
 Still, I would recommend it!

+# 2023-03-09: A Gentleman in Moscow

+A unique but gripping novel about a man confined to a hotel in Soviet Moscow.
+Would highly recommend.